freewind-demos/typescript-react-antd-table-search-column-demo/README.md

 npm run demo
 ```

-It will open <http://localhost:8080/> automatically.
+It will open page on browser automatically.